THE AUP HOUSING DATABASE: OFFERINGS, REGULATIONS, AND USAGE

-Available to returning and graduate students
+Available to returning undergraduate and graduate students

-The Housing Database is a network of landlords and agencies that have rented and wish to continue renting their apartments to AUP students.
+The Housing Database is a network of landlords that have rented and wish to continue renting their apartments to AUP students.
 Many of the landlords we work with enjoy welcoming international students to Paris.
 The Housing Database lists these partnerships and is exclusively available to returning and graduate students.

-Though some of the listings are offered by landlords who have only recently joined our network, most are from landlords who have been on our roster for years and who have welcomed many generations of AUP students to Paris.
+While some of the listings are offered by landlords who have only recently joined our network, many are from landlords who have been on our roster for years and who have welcomed many generations of AUP students to Paris.
 Some of the apartments are even owned by AUP alumni who themselves benefitted from the database and who wish to remain connected to their alma mater by housing their successors.

 The Housing Office works as an intermediary through the Housing Database process.
 We do not have immediate partnerships with landlords, nor do we set rental agreements ourselves.
 Rather, we support both students and landlords by connecting them during the search, mediating the rental agreement process, and intervening as needed during the rental period.